MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 Behavioral analytics data is first compressed with [GZIP compression](https://datatracker.ietf.org/doc/html/rfc1952), and then it's encrypted in two stages before being delivered to your application.
 Sensitive, personally identifiable information, such as the Azure Active Directory Object ID, is encrypted with a **column encryption key**.
 The file is then encrypted with a **file encryption key**.

 The two keys are unique to each pipeline run.
-Your application must request these keys from the Decryption API by using the **CopyActivityId** located in the metadata file.
+Your application must request these keys from the Decryption key, as described in [Viva Insights API](api.md), by using the **CopyActivityId** located in the metadata file.
 The Decryption keys are symmetric [AES-256 keys](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

 Your application must reverse the encryption and compression process to access the original data, as described in this section:

 1. Decompress the file ([C# sample](/dotnet/api/system.io.compression.gzipstream/)).
-1. Call the Decryption API to retrieve the file and column encryption keys.
+1. Call the Decryption key through the [Viva Insights API](api.md) to retrieve the file and column encryption keys.
 1. Decrypt the entire file with the file encryption key ([C# sample](/dotnet/api/system.io.compression.gzipstream/)).
 1. Stream the file into your application.
 When encrypted properties (such as Object ID) are encountered in the JSON object, decrypt the property with the column encryption key.